kentdlee/SCSI/source/index.rst

 Again, these are only initial suggestions.
 In each of these projects you would need to research the rules of the game.
 You would also decide on a minimum viable product and see if you were able to finish that much while at the camp.

+Research projects may produce a working program, but even more important are the things you discovered along the way.
+A paper most often accompanies a research project.
+You may want to build a web page with your results on it.
+You can publish you research web page on Github if you like.
+Doing so is not too hard to do and I would be happy to get you started.

 Quick Reference Links
 ==============================